 Q: If I get a vaccine, will I need a booster?

 A: As of June 2021, there's no evidence that the people who participated in the early vaccine trials have experienced a decrease in immunity against COVID-19.
 Based on that information, experts say there is no indication that people who are vaccinated will need a booster vaccine within a year — and the protection could last even longer.

-But the knowledge we have about the efficacy of the vaccines is based on what we have learned so far, explains Katherine Mullin, MD, Director of Infection Control and Prevention at Roswell Park Comprehensive Cancer Center.
+But the knowledge we have about the efficacy of the vaccines is based on what we have learned so far, explained Katherine Mullin, MD, former Director of Infection Control and Prevention at Roswell Park Comprehensive Cancer Center.
 “This initial clinical trial group did not look specifically at participants who may have more fragile immune systems, so we will have to wait for information from the follow-up vaccine clinical trials about those participants to get a better understanding of how they will respond,” she adds.